 “In Oakley we have a fantastic replacement, which really underlines the quality, strength and depth of candidates for the 2019 exchange.
 He is clearly focused on building a future in the dairy industry and is heavily involved with Wilara’s successful breeding program.
 I’m sure Oakley’s time in the UK, and the experience gained, will be a great next step in his young career.”

 Oakley will spend a month travelling the length and breadth of Britain staying and working with Holstein UK members, and will also take part in the South West Dairy Show, the UK’s largest dairy show, and the All Britain All Breeds Calf Show.
 The All Breeds All Britain Calf Show is one of the highlights of the UK’s Holstein Young Breeders calendar, featuring showmanship & calf conformation classes for seven dairy breeds.

-The focus of Tahlia’s trip will be learning, practical on-farm experience, skills development and networking.
-She will gain first-hand knowledge of dairy farming in the UK and is planning to use that information to further her own career in the family business, Boallia Creek Holsteins.
+The focus of Oakley’s trip will be learning, practical on-farm experience, skills development and networking.
+He will gain first-hand knowledge of dairy farming in the UK and is planning to use that information to further his own career.

 The return leg of the exchange program will take place in early 2020 with a young UK dairy farmer spending a month working with Holstein Australia members in Victoria, South Australia and Western Australia, taking in International Dairy Week and a dairy youth camp.